There's no doubt about it: planning a European trip is exciting.

 Travel creates its own intensity.
 Done properly, it becomes a major life event.
 You go for the experience - you come home with the memories.

 There's no one thing that will have greater impact on your trip than taking the time to research and prepare yourself for your experience in Europe.

-There is no substitute for getting travel ready.
+There's simply no substitute for getting travel ready.

 For more help and ideas on getting travel ready, check the following articles:

-Can your Travel Attitude increase your travel benefits?
+Does your Travel Attitude increase your travel benefits?

 Build A Travel Budget - You'll spend less, save more, and not run out of money.